linkwarden/linkwarden-old/README.md

 4. Head to the main folder using terminal and run: `(cd api && npm install) && npm install --legacy-peer-deps` for the dependencies.

 5. Run `npm start` to start the application.

-## LinkWarden Development

-All contributions are welcomed!
-But first please take a look at [how to contribute](.github/CONTRIBUTING.md).

-> **For questions/help, feature requests and bug reports please create an [issue](https://github.com/Daniel31x13/link-warden/issues) (please use the right lable).**